 As far as the stand, while it’s easy to set up and take down the saw, I think there is room for improvement.
 First, I wish it was a little taller.
-Second, when folded up, I wish it laid completelt flat.
+Second, when folded up, I wish it laid completely flat.
 Don’t get me wrong, it lays flat, but the legs are still up a little and it gets caught on stuff when taking it out of the truck.
 Third, the adjustable leg.
-They need a wing nut on there or something bigger instead of a small little nut.
+They need a wing nut on there or something bigger instead of a small nut included.
 If I am bending over, I want to be able to adjust the leg easily and not have to mess with a small nut.

 Milwaukee Table Saw Review Performance

-This saw is awesome and performs like a corded table saw.
+This saw is awesome and performs as a corded table saw.
 I love how smooth and powerful the saw cuts.
 Sure a bigger blade and capacity would be nice, but not a huge deal breaker as that’s not what I use my table saw for.
 Most of the stuff I use the saw for is small rips below 2-1/2″.

 I love how easy it is to put on and take off the riving knife and blade guard.

 Even ripping a 2×4, the saw doesn’t bog down.
 Sure if you try and jam it through the blade, but I don’t know anyone who cuts like that.
 For a 2×4 and a standard rip, this saw performs awesome.

 I would like to see a support on the back end.
 Yes, it will increase the weight, but that is something I tend to rely on when I am cutting longer pieces by myself.